magento/merchdocs/src/payment/klarna-setup.md

 1. On the Admin sidebar, go to **Stores** > _Settings_ > **Configuration**.

-1. In the upper-left corner, choose the **Store View** where the configuration applies.
+1. In the upper-left corner, choose the **Website Scope** where the configuration applies.
 If your installation has only one view, accept the `Default Config` setting.

 1. In the left panel, go to **Sales** > **Payment Methods**.
 Then in the **Klarna** section, click <span class="btn">Configure</span>.